 Italian BlogsNewest Most Active

 I speak Italian, and sometimes I send messages to friend and family in Italy, using email, Skype, or Facebook.
 In Word, there are several ways to insert the accents and symbols used in other languages.
 These include using Insert > Symbol, looking up the extended ASCII number for the accented character and typing on the numeric keyboard while holding the Alt key.
 However, there is an easier way.
 Italian uses grave (à,è ) and acute (á,é) accents, so I'll focus on those.
 To insert these accents, locate the accent keys on your keyboard.
 On a QWERTY keyboard, the grave accent is right above the tab key, and the acute accent is right before the Enter key.
 To insert them into a Microsoft Word document, press the Control key and the appropriate accent key together, followed by the vowel.
 That's all there is to it.
-This method will also work for the tilde (~) and circumflex (^) accents used in French and Spanish, since they are represented... read more
+This method will also work for the tilde (~) and circumflex (^)... read more

 I recently got a tip about this language-learning app from Duolingo and have been test-driving it on my iPhone for a few days in Spanish, a language I've never formally studied.
 And I like it, quite a bit in fact.
 As an ESL and German teacher of many years, and someone who has dabbled in a variety of other languages, I put a lot of thought and study into the process of learning language.
 Duolingo covers many of the important bases by incorporating key principles into its design: Activities for all four facets of language study: writing, reading, listening, and even speaking (you speak into your device's microphone and it judges your pronunciation).
 Moving gradually from passive recognition (What does "Adios" mean? - choose from word bank) to active use (What is "Goodbye" in Spanish? - no word bank).
 Overlapping reviews, incorporating grammar and vocabulary from previous lessons into new lessons.
-An emphasis on daily practice - they will send you a daily... read more
+An emphasis... read more

 Greetings!
 Today's post is about learning styles.
 One of the most important things that helps teachers provide better instruction is the knowledge of a student’s learning style.
 My belief is based upon the teachings of noted educational theorist, Dr. Howard Gardner.
 Dr. Gardner posits that there are “multiple intelligences,” that define our individual learning styles and complement each other (by working together) through our learning processes.
 His 1983 book, Frames of Mind, detailed his initial findings in this area.
 In my educational practice, I attempt to identify my students' learning styles by doing extensive diagnostic testing in the very beginning.
 In my tutoring classes this may consist of having students to write a paragraph or two in the target language we are studying or work some basic math problems.
 Diagnostics also include inquiring about student preferences, because students generally do better in the areas that they like.
 After diagnostics, I set a plan... read more